amsify42/jquery.amsify.form/README.md

 # jquery.amsify.form
-This is the Jquery Plugin for form and its validation
+This is the simple jquery plugin for form validations and transforming inputs in form fields